pravin85234/task1-api-transactions/README.md

 I implemeted code to BiometricActivity there is no UI to see.

 Setup Instructions:-
-Download project and open project in android studio.
+do clone or download the zip file and extract the project and open project in android studio.

 APK build instructions:-

 Click on Build
 Click on Generate Signed App Bundle or APK
 Click on APK
-Create KeyStore and click on next
+KeyStore and click on next
 Click on Release
 Now apk will generate